 This is where it is vital for a claimant to obtain legal advice before lodging a claim to avoid a decline on their policy.
 These claims are hard fought by insurers and it is important to have a strong legal team behind you to maximise your prospects of a successful outcome.

-vbr Lawyers have a strong track record in assisting claimants with accessing their full TPD entitlements.
+vbr WorkCover Lawyers Gold Coast have a strong track record in assisting claimants with accessing their full TPD entitlements.
 We are highly specialised and experienced in assisting stonemasons with accessing their TPD entitlements.

 Call vbr Lawyers today for an obligation free consultation and review of your TPD policy.